Job for a Cowboy: Musical style and influences

 Job for a Cowboy originally started as a deathcore group, but they changed their style to death metal with the release of their first full-length album Genesis.
 The band has also been described as technical death metal.
 Job for a Cowboy has been described by The New York Times as "an Arizona band with a guttural, brute-force sound descended (indirectly) from hardcore punk" and "straightforwardly brutal act" by Rolling Stone magazine.
+Additionally, Kerrang! referred to them as a "Myspace band" due to their use of the platform to promote their music early in their career, despite their stylistic dissimilarities with other bands associated with this term.
+Loudwire similarly stated that the band has also been classified under several other "all-encompassing" labels such as "myspace-core" and "scene-core," due to the band's popularity with listeners who the publication described as "the scene kids of Myspace."

 On the band's fourth full-length album Sun Eater, Job for a Cowboy started experimenting with a more progressive writing structure and style.
 The album, which was called "progressive death metal", was praised for its stylistic innovation in contrast to the band's previous albums.
 The band's fifth studio album, Moon Healer, continues the progressive death metal sound introduced on Sun Eater, while throwing back to their earlier deathcore sound.

 Job for a Cowboy's influences include Nile, Mastodon, Decapitated, Hate Eternal, Cattle Decapitation, Psycroptic, and Misery Index.

 Vocalist Jonny Davy has commented on the perceived negative connotations associated with the "deathcore" label, believing the oversaturation of bands within the scene beginning in the 2010s (and overall lack of differentiation between artists) is partially to blame.